christafaa/ny-philharmonic-cli-app/README.md

 ## Code of Conduct

 Everyone interacting in the NyPhilharmonic project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ny_philharmonic/blob/master/CODE_OF_CONDUCT.md).

+## License

+The gem is available as open source under the terms of the MIT License.